nawawi/klish/doc/klish.md

 ### The automatic internal variables.

-For each command the klish engine generates the automatic variables that can be used the same way as a variables origin from [tags.
+For each command the Klish engine generates the automatic variables that can be used the same way as a variables origin from [tags.
 To specify these variables use ${`<name>`} syntax.
 The variables will be expanded before execution of ACTION, before using some tag's fields that is dynamic and allow the using of variables.
 The example of such field is [CONFIG](PARAM])'s 'pattern'.

 #### `${__cmd}`